 What is semi-open adoption in West Virginia?

 Semi-open adoption definition: An adoption situation in which a child’s adoptive parents and birth parents exchange updates throughout the child’s life through the mediation of an adoption professional.
 Like an open adoption, you’ll still receive updates on your child throughout his or her life.
 However, unlike an open adoption in West Virginia, you will not exchange identifying information or share direct contact.
-Your adoption professional will help to mediate everything.
-For this reason, a semi-open adoption in West Virginia may also be referred to as a mediated adoption.

 For some women, a West Virginia semi-open adoption brings about the best of both worlds: You can still receive updates on your child’s health and happiness, but you can also have your space to grieve and a sense of closure after choosing adoption.